 In 2012 the question was asked "Is there a homeless persons bill of rights for the State of Delaware?"
 We were told no. On June 11, 2015, Senate Bill 134 was filed.
-The bill provides people experiencing homelessness protection from discrimination while on the streets and when seeking housing, employment, and temporary shelter.
+The bill provided people experiencing homelessness protection from discrimination while on the streets and when seeking housing, employment, and temporary shelter.
 On May 18, 2016, Senate Bill 134 was heard before the Community/County Affairs Committee.
 Following testimony from national and local community advocates on behalf of this legislation, S.B.
 134 was signed out of committee.
-We are another step closer to having a Homeless Bill of Rights for the State of Delaware.
+We were another step closer to having a Homeless Bill of Rights for the State of Delaware.

-Pictured: DeBorah Gilbert White of HerStory Ensemble (Wilmington, DE) at table, sharing her story of homelessness with Senate Committee members, along with members from The Ace Center (Seaford, DE) in background.
+Pictured: DeBorah Gilbert White of HerStory Ensemble (Wilmington, DE) at table, sharing her story of homelessness with Senate Committee members, along with members from The ACE Center (Seaford, DE) in background.

 Pictured: Eric Tars (Washington, D.C.) of National Law Center on Homelessness and Poverty providing testimony about cost benefits for Homeless Bills of Rights as opposed to crimnalization policies.